akvorado/akvorado/console/data/docs/02-configuration.md

    `dst-port`)
  - `homepage-top-widgets` to define the widgets to display on the home page
  - `dimensions-limit` to set the upper limit of the number of returned dimensions
+ - `cache-ttl` sets the time costly requests are kept in cache

 Here is an example: